mhrnik/race/README.md

 1. Create a custom [Discord application](https://discord.com/developers/applications)
 2. Add the redirect URI `http://localhost:3000/api/auth/callback/discord`to the Discord application (under the OAuth section)
 3. Replace XXXX with actually values from Discord application in .env.docker and rebuild the services with `docker-compose -d up --build`.

-`DISCORD_GUILD_ID` is the server id that user needs to be member of for successful login.
+4. `DISCORD_GUILD_ID` is the server id that user needs to be member of for successful login.
+    To get Discord_guild_id Right Click on any  Server you are member of  and copy ID Paste that ID in your  .env.docker.example

 ## Linting and formatting